Today Emily Wierenga shares an excerpt from her memoir Atlas Girl, called Why this Girl Ran Away from Home. Welcome Emily!

 Not that marriage meant much with my dad sleeping on the couch after staying up late on the computer and Mum getting jealous over the ladies Dad talked to after church in his long minister’s robe and his face full of laughter wrinkles, the kind of wrinkles we never saw at home.

 “Edmonton,” the driver’s weary voice crackled over the speaker and the man on my shoulder was sitting up now, rubbing his eyes and yawning.
 As though he did that kind of thing all the time, as though we were lovers or friends, and I shrugged.

 The bus was stopping and the Ojibway man inching out of his seat.

 And I stood up, and my heart fell out of my chest and I couldn’t breathe.

 For all of my 18 years of not being able to connect with him, I missed him.

 This is an excerpt from my new memoir, Atlas Girl: Finding Home in the Last Place I Thought to Look, which released this week through Baker Books.
 I am excited to give away TWO copies today.
 Just enter the Rafflecopter below to win!

 I’m also giving away a FREE e-book to anyone who orders Atlas Girl.
 Just order HERE, and send a receipt to: email@example.com, and you’ll receive A House That God Built: 7 Essentials to Writing Inspirational Memoir – an absolutely FREE e-book co-authored by myself and editor/memoir teacher Mick Silva.

-ALL proceeds from Atlas Girl will go towards my non-profit, The Lulu Tree.
+The Lulu Tree.
 The Lulu Tree is dedicated to preventing tomorrow’s orphans by equipping today’s mothers.
 It is a grassroots organization bringing healing and hope to women and children in the slums of Uganda through the arts, community, and the gospel.